 In addition to macro factors such as the current supply and demand situation, interest rate developments and economic aspects, we not only examine the property itself in terms of building fabric, layout, optimisation possibilities, etc., but also look at the special characteristics of your property.
 Is it characterised by a large garden with mature trees, an above-average number of bedrooms or a special proximity to the beach?

-All factors flow into the valuation of your property on Mallorca, which gives you a detailed insight into the potential market price of your property and for which we have already been awarded the test winner with the best service quality as real estate agents four times in a row by the independent German Institute for Service Quality.
+All factors flow into the valuation of your property in Marbella, which gives you a detailed insight into the potential market price of your property and for which we have already been awarded the test winner with the best service quality as estate agents four times in a row by the independent German Institute for Service Quality.
 And should you subsequently wish to sell your property with us, we will of course also professionally assist you with all matters relating to the brokerage.

 Advantages of a professional valuation